jxnblk/geomicons-open/README.md

 ### Requesting Additional Icons

-This set is intended to cover the most common use cases, and some things should just *not* be represented as an icon.
+This set is intended to cover the most common use cases, and some things are *not* well suited to be represented as an icon.
 I intend to add more, but if you have any requests, please [Create an Issue](https://github.com/jxnblk/geomicons-open/issues/new).